The woman who brought down Andrew Cuomo: ‘I dropped a nuclear bomb on my life’

 The 165-page report was released on 3 August.
 The investigation found: “The Governor sexually harassed a number of current and former New York State employees by, among other things, engaging in unwelcome and non-consensual touching, as well as making numerous offensive comments of a suggestive and sexual nature that created a hostile work environment for women.”
 It would ultimately lead to Mr Cuomo’s resignation, ending his 10-year run as governor, bringing down one of the most prominent Democrats in America, and devastating a family political legacy that stretched over almost 50 years.

 The report detailed the sexual harassment of 11 women and an office culture of toxicity, in which loyalty to the governor was valued over the most basic ethics.
-It describes a “culture of fear, intimidation, and retribution” which ran hand-in-hand with one “that accepted and normalized everyday flirtations and gender-based comments by the Governor.”
+It describes a “culture of fear, intimidation, and retribution” which ran hand in hand with one “that accepted and normalised everyday flirtations and gender-based comments by the Governor.”
 One woman called the office environment, “the twilight zone... the typical rules did not apply.”

 Ms Boylan had long hoped to be a change-maker in the Democratic party, but never this way.

 Born to a first-generation American, her family, which originated in Ireland, is dominated by women.
-Her grandmother and aunt lived with the family growing up and her mother had her sister at sixteen.
+Her grandmother and aunt lived with the family growing up and her mother had her sister at 16.

 Since high school Ms Boylan was fascinated by politics, particularly Hillary Clinton who had entered the Senate in 2001.